respin/talk/README.md

-talk
+### Talk to me.
 ====

-Feature requests and issues
+Give me your feature requests and issues.